This is a comprehensive guide to statutory interpretation.

 `The literal method (of construction) is now completely out of date.
 It has been replaced by … the “purposive” approach….
 In all cases now in the interpretation of statute we adopt such a construction as will promote the general legislative purpose underlying the provision.
 It is no longer necessary for the judges to wring their hands and say: There is nothing we can do about it.
 Whenever the strict interpretation of a statute gives rise to an absurd and unjust situation, the judges can and should use their good sense to remedy it — by reading words in, if necessary — so as to do what Parliament would have done had they had the situation in mind.’

-The Court hence arrived at a conclusion that Consistent with such holding, the Court declined to adopt the literal approach, and instead read a words into the provision of the statute which it was construing.
+The Court hence arrived at a conclusion that Consistent with such holding, the Court declined to adopt the literal approach, and instead read words into the provision of the statute which it was construing.

-Hence in this case the Court used a combination of two approaches; the Golden Rule and Purposive Approach.
+Hence in this case the Court used a combination of two approaches; the Golden Rule and the Purposive Approach.